holepunchto/pear-docs/guide/sharing-a-pear-app.md

 pear run pear://nykmkrpwgadcd8m9x5khhh43j9izj123eguzqg3ygta7yn1s379o
 ```

-Where `pear dev` opens an application from the filesystem, `pear run`  opens the application from Pear's application storage.
+`pear run`  opens the application from Pear's application storage.
 So far the application has remained local, in order to share it with other peers it must be seeded.

 ## Step 3.
 Seed the app